Monroe County Transit Authority: Fixed route service

 The Monroe County Transit Authority schedule can be found via Google Transit.

 Shared ride service

 Curb to curb paratransit service is available at a discounted cost to eligible populations.
 Examples of eligible groups are senior citizens, 65 years or older, persons with disabilities and Medical Assistance Transportation Program participants.

+Flex routes

+The Orange, Violet, and Yellow Flex routes provide service in the more rural parts of Monroe County.

 Delaware Water Gap National Recreation Area Transit in the Park

 MCTA, with funding from a Transit in the Park pilot grant from DEWA, began providing summer weekend service to areas within the park.
 In 2013, MCTA is providing free weekend service between Memorial Day Weekend through Labor Day Weekend to Delaware Water Gap borough, Shawnee Inn, Smithfield Beach, Fernwood Resort, Bushkill Boat Launch and Dingmans Boat Launch.